learn-co-curriculum/phase-0-intro-to-js-2-modifying-objects/README.md

 > you add something to an existing `Object`, the computer has to make sure that
 > the `Object` has enough room to add what you're saying to add.
 If it doesn't,
 > the computer needs to do cleanup work, find some more space, copy the old
-> thing over, add the new, thing, and then resume work.
+> thing over, add the new thing, and then resume work.
 That "accounting"
 > process is actually quite slow.

 > Furthermore, in the cloud-based world of programming we're moving to more and